MoneyWeek

-MoneyWeek is a British weekly investment magazine that covers financial and economic news and provides commentary and analysis across the UK and global markets.
+MoneyWeek is a British weekly investment title that is published as a weekly magazine and in a number of digital formats (website, email newsletters and a mobile app).
+It provides commentary and analysis of UK and global markets, as well as property, tax and personal finance news.
 MoneyWeek is edited in London.

-It is owned by MoneyWeek Limited, which is now a subsidiary of Future plc, then-parent company Dennis Publishing owned it once before, prior to 2002.

-From July to December 2015, the magazine had an Audit Bureau of Circulations (ABC) certified circulation of 45,540 (99.0% of which was in the UK and Ireland).

 History

 MoneyWeek, founded by Jolyon Connell, was launched in November 2000 and originally published in association with Dennis Publishing.
 It was designed as a financial version of The Week magazine, which was founded by Jolyon Connell five years previously.

 MoneyWeek was sold by Dennis Publishing to Financial News Ltd. in August 2002.
 In late 2003, it was bought by U.S. financial publisher, Agora Inc. headed by Bill Bonner, who contributed a weekly column in the magazine.

 A South African edition of MoneyWeek was launched in June 2007, initially on a subscription basis, with newsstand availability beginning in 2008.
 In September 2008, MoneyWeek France, a French language edition of MoneyWeek, published in Paris, was launched.
 It ceased publishing in October 2011.

-MoneyWeek supported Leave in the UK's 2016 EU Referendum.

-In 2017, MoneyWeek was re-acquired by Dennis Publishing.
-The brand joined Dennis’ Current Affairs division, which included The Week.
+In 2017, MoneyWeek was re-acquired by Dennis Publishing, joining Dennis’ Current Affairs division.
+In 2020, MoneyWeek became part of Future Plc when it purchased Dennis Publishing.

 Content

-MoneyWeek is edited by John Stepek.
-Merryn Somerset Webb is the magazine's editor in chief.
+MoneyWeek is edited by Andrew Van Sickle.
+Previous editors include John Stepek. and Merryn Somerset Webb.
+MoneyWeek.com and the MoneyWeek newsletters are edited by Kalpana Fitzpatrick.

 MoneyWeek provides a digest of the week's financial and investment news, and also covers associated economic and political stories.
 In addition to the news digest, it features market commentary and analysis, share tips, interviews, travel and lifestyle pieces.

-Regular columnists include Bill Bonner, Matthew Lynn, Charlie Morris, Dominic Frisby, Tim Price, and Jim Mellon.
+Regular columnists include Bill Bonner, Matthew Lynn, Charlie Morris and Dominic Frisby.

-Ban in China

-In April 2015, MoneyWeek was effectively banned in China after having its publishing permit revoked for reporting on corruption.